by Karen Campbell, specialist in personalised nutrition for endurance runners; from beginners to professionals.

-Carbohydrate is the principle energy source for endurance runners.
-In the body it is converted to glucose (for energy) and glycogen (stored energy).
+Carbohydrate is the principle energy source for endurance runners as it is converted in the body, to glucose (for energy) and glycogen (stored energy).

 Glycogen is stored predominantly in the muscles and liver.
-During endurance running glycogen stores are depleted greatly because they are converted back to glucose for energy production.
+However, during endurance running these glycogen stores are greatly depleted because they are converted into glucose for energy.

-If you’d like to learn more to help you improve your running performance with nutrition please book onto our next online course Easy Nutrition for Healthy Runners hosted by Aileen Smith and Karen Campbell.
+If you would like to learn more – to help you improve your running performance with nutrition – please book onto our next online course Easy Nutrition for Healthy Runners hosted by Aileen Smith and Karen Campbell.